CastleLab/COMP3021-2021Fall-PA2-Student-Version/Demostration.md

 ### Game Result (18pt)
  - When the player wins the game, a massage dialog should be shown (6pt)
    - The title and the content of the dialog should be the provided strings in the skeleton code (2pt)
- - When the player loses the game, an error dialog should be shown (6pt)
+ - When the player loses the game, an error (or message) dialog should be shown (6pt)
    - The title and the content of the dialog should be the provided strings in the skeleton code (2pt)
  - After the above-mentioned dialog is closed, the main menu should be shown (6pt)